myaut/dtrace-stap-book/book/app/java.md

 dtrace: invalid probe specifier hotspot$target:::: probe description hotspot3662::: does not match any probes
 ```

 To launch tracing, use helper script `dtrace_helper.d`: it stops execution of JVM (using `stop()` destructive action) when it loads `libjvm.so` through `dlopen()` and restarts execution of JVM only when tracing script is up and running.
 Moreover, starting with JDK7, Solaris builds of JDK will use `-xlazyload` linker flag.
-Due to that, JVM won't register probes automatically until `dtrace` is attached to it explicitly with `-p` options so hospot probes will be missing from `dtrace -l` outputs. `-p` option will work as expected:
+Due to that, JVM won't register probes automatically until `dtrace` is attached to it explicitly with `-p` options so hotspot probes will be missing from `dtrace -l` outputs. `-p` option will work as expected:
 ```
 # dtrace -p 3682 -n 'hotspot$target:::'
 dtrace: description 'hotspot$target:::' matched 66 probes